ZebraDevs/DataServices-JavaScript-Samples/README.md

-Zebra Savanna Data Servcies JavaScript Sample Code
+Zebra Savanna Data Services JavaScript Sample Code
 ===================================

 This sample code is meant to be used with the [Savanna JavaScript SDK](https://github.com/Zebra/Savanna-JavaScript-SDK).
 It shows basic demos of the main Data Services APIs and how to use the JavaScript SDK to access them.
 For use with Webclient applications.